Close

 Many military families with special needs know the ins and outs of applying for state Medicaid waivers and the frustration of reaching or getting closer to the top of the waiting list, only to PCS and start the process over.
 In fact, families report waiting for years on these lists and never being able to receive Medicaid funding benefits during the service member’s active-duty career.

-Because of this, the Department of Defense created the TRICARE ECHO program to provide coverage for sponsored family members with condition-specific needs.
+Because of this, the Defense Department created the TRICARE ECHO program to provide coverage for sponsored family members with condition-specific needs.
 ECHO offers a full range of services, including rehabilitative or assistive services, equipment, home health care, residential services and respite.
 Unlike Medicaid waivers, ECHO benefits move with the family.
 However, military families lose ECHO support when the sponsor separates or retires from the military.

 How waivers work